The GW GPA Study

 Summary

 The GW GPA study underscores the urgent need for increased transparency, tackling misinformation/disinformation, and addressing political polarization to enhance public trust in government messaging.
 It also reinforces the need for additional training for government communicators, and others, in communications strategy, notably social media usage.
-The insights gleaned from this study will inform strategic initiatives aimed at strengthening communication strategies at all levels of government, which is a core mission for the school’s Masters in Strategic Public Relations.
+The insights gleaned from this study will inform strategic initiatives aimed at strengthening communication strategies at all levels of government, which is a core mission for the school’s Masters in Public Relations and Communications.

 Download 2024 Report (Year Two)